Ghazalmir/Campifier/README.md

 # Campifier
 Campifier is a web-based campground suggestion and booking application.
-With Campifier, you can find new campgrounds, comment your exprience and read about the others', or register your own campground and reach more traveleres.
+With Campifier, you can find new campgrounds, comment your experience and read about the others', or register your own campground and reach more travelers.

 ## 💡 Overview